-When Soviet scientists discovered a cache of oil reserves near the town of Derweze in the Karakum Desert, drilling quickly commenced.
-When a drilling rig collapsed and created a crater, large amounts of methane were released.
-When the oilmen attempted to burn off the methane, it started a fire that still burns over forty years later.
+Soviet scientists discovered a cache of oil reserves near the town of Derweze in the Karakum Desert, and drilling quickly commenced.
+But when a drilling rig collapsed it created a crater, and large amounts of methane were released.
+When the oilmen attempted to burn off the methane, it started a fire in a “door to hell” that still burns over forty years later.

 Nothing could interrupt the peaceful and quiet lifestyle of the nomadic tribe, aside from sitting on a valuable cache of natural resources.

 In the late sixties the Soviet Union sent exploration teams across the continent to locate deposits of gas and oil.
 By 1971 one of the groups had located what was believed to be a rich deposit underneath the village of Derweze.
 A camp was established, a drilling rig quickly set up, and operations began shortly thereafter.

 As the drilling started, the petrochemical scientists started estimating the quantity of gas reserves available at the site.
 Initial estimates were positive, and when the Soviet drilling rigs confirmed their findings, production was increased to full capacity and they began storing the gas.

 photos courtesy John Bradley

 Disaster would strike soon after when the ground beneath the drilling rig gave way and sent the camp into a poisonous sinkhole.
 Miraculously no lives were lost in the disaster, but large quantities of methane gases were released into the atmosphere.